DF-wu/HideReplier/README.md

    - api key in dc manager channel. bot version is managing by my hand.....
 2. build maven project
 3. build as docker image
+4. push to docker hub
-4. deploy to fly.io platform
+5. deploy to fly.io platform